DDMYmia/NEWS-READER-ELITE/README.md

 - Some RSS sources may have access restrictions
 - The program automatically handles SSL certificate issues
 - Regularly check the validity of RSS sources
 - API quotas may limit collection frequency
+- Web application requires frontend to be built (`npm run build`) for production